serpapi/code-challenge/README.md

 Add also to your array the painting thumbnails present in the result page file (not the ones where extra requests are needed).

 Test against 2 other similar result pages to make sure it works against different layouts.
 (Pages that contain the same kind of carrousel.
 Don't necessarily have to be paintings.)

+If asked after a successful interview, can you send us a quote for 4 hours of your time on this challenge?
+You can work more on it if you want, but just be aware that extra time won't be compensated.